 In this subject, you will learn about Australia’s political and government systems.
 You will also explore and learn about Australia’s role in the global community.
-Australia’s justice system, including the courts, with a focus on the High Court of Australia, will be investigated.
-The question of “What does a diverse and democratic society look like?” and the role of citizens, is also examined.
+We will investigate Australia’s justice system, including the courts, with a focus on the High Court of Australia.
+The question of “What does a diverse and democratic society look like?” and the role of citizens, are also examined.

 What do you do?

 You will complete activities including:

 - contributing to and participating in class discussions

 - answering questions on what you have learned